ilearnjs/vue-playwright/playwright-setup-guide.md

 - CLOUDFRONT_URL - URL of the CloudFront distribution

-[!IMPORTANT]
+> [!WARNING]
-It is not a good idea to share an AWS S3 bucket URL publicly.
+> It is not a good idea to share an AWS S3 bucket URL publicly.
 Instead, we suggest using CloudFront.

 ### Tips